Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-D36NzV3LAB8.md

 # [February 23rd, 2021 Livestream](../2021-02-23.md)
 ## Q&A: What are the plans to improve multiplayer bugs in the future?
 https://www.youtube.com/watch?v=D36NzV3LAB8
-This question was possibly duplicated with a more recent answer: [October 5th, 2021 Livestream Q&A: New fixes for Multiplayer gameplay?](./yt-YExHZSA1bH4.md) [https://www.youtube.com/watch?v=YExHZSA1bH4](https://www.youtube.com/watch?v=YExHZSA1bH4)
+This question was possibly duplicated with a more recent answer: [November 2nd, 2021 Livestream Q&A: Multiplayer fixes, when?](./yt-OUrWFNuyPIA.md) [https://www.youtube.com/watch?v=OUrWFNuyPIA](https://www.youtube.com/watch?v=OUrWFNuyPIA)

 ### Topics